Purple Finch Mating, Nesting, and Feeding Habits Explored

 The nest is placed in the crotch of a tree, usually a conifer, about 5 to 60 feet above the ground.

 The female will lay and incubate 3 to 6 eggs that are light green-blue with dark marks.
-Once incubation begins, she rarely leaves the nest.
+Once incubation begins, she rarely leaves the nest for the next 13 days.

 So reluctant to leave the nest that during studies, researchers sometimes had to lift the female off the eggs to count them.